northeasterncup/cup-theme-v2/readme.txt

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload Theme and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.
+4. Go to the Settings -> Engage/Event menu and fill out required settings

 == Documentation ==